 I wouldn’t say this one stands out, having tried more than ten treatment essences in the market.
 But it has a very high cost-performance ratio.
 This is probably the best you can find at this price (if you can get a good deal).
-This essence works, although not amazing, but it does improve my skin.
+This essence works, although not unique, but it does improve my skin.
 It will hydrate, refresh, and improve blood circulation to my skin.
-I also notice my freckles become less obvious after using this.
+I also noticed my freckles become less evident after using this.

-In short, a great treatment essence at its price.
-This is wonderful for first-timers or those who just start to use a treatment essence.
-It is effective, economical, and aesthetic.
+In short, it is an excellent treatment essence at its price.
+This is wonderful for first-timers or those who use a treatment essence.
+It is practical, economical, and aesthetic.

 Manyo Galac Niacin 2.0 Essence